uppes/coroutine/README.md

 The closest thing would be [Swoole PHP](https://www.swoole.co.uk/coroutine).
 However, it's not an standard installation, needs to be compiled, does not work on Windows, enforces there complete framework usage.

+There is also [Facebook's Hack](https://hhvm.com/).
+However, this too not an standard installation, but instead nearly an whole different language.

 ____Other main asynchronous PHP libraries____

 [Amp](https://github.com/amphp)